faizyakob/my-linux-repo/RHCSA/Learn series : SSH.md

   `/etc/pam.d/sshd` is used in more advance scenario, for example security-related.

 ## Modify SSHD parameters

+In this section, we will demonstrate the affects of changing some parameters in above configuration files.
+As most configuration files resides under `/etc`, root user or sudo priviliges are required.

 ## Outro

 As we are using local repositories, Red Hat will keep displaying the message to encourage registering the VM to entitlement server.